Solar power in Maryland: Economic impact

-Maryland's goals for the Renewable Portfolio Standard have led to various monetary incentives, and have led to the expansion of local companies offering solar panel installation and services.
+Maryland's goals for the Renewable Portfolio Standard have led to various monetary incentives, and to the expansion of local companies offering solar panel installation and services.
 Additionally, Governor Martin O'Malley stated that he aims to add 100,000 local green jobs by 2015.
 There are currently at least 183 companies in Maryland involved in installing, distributing, designing or selling solar systems.

 Impact on farmland

 By 2016, citizens had raised concerns about plans to build solar farms on prime farmland in Washington County, and on the Eastern Shore, in Kent County and Talbot County.